 Within the framework of the Construction Products Directive (89/106/EEC), these devices have been identified as playing an essential role in the safety of buildings in the case of fire.
-Compliance with BS EN 1154 (and EN1634-1) is deemed to satisfy the requirements of the Directive in this regard, and it is therefore strongly recommended that proof of compliance be obtained for any controlled door closing device before it is specified or used.
+Compliance with BS EN 1154 (and EN 1634-1) is deemed to satisfy the requirements of the Directive in this regard, and it is therefore strongly recommended that proof of compliance be obtained for any controlled door closing device before it is specified or used, e.g. Manufacturer's Declaration of Conformance with Standards.